isomerpages/ogp/_about-us/eng/wanling.md

 ---
-title: Thoo, Wan Ling
+title: Wan Ling
 permalink: /aboutus/eng/wanling
-description: "Thoo, Wan Ling - Job Title"
+description: "Wan Ling - Job Title"
 third_nav_title: Software Engineering
 staffId: wanling
-name: Thoo, Wan Ling
+name: Wan Ling
-joinDate: 13/09/2021
+joinDate: June 6, 2022
 functionId: eng
 jobTitle: Job Title
 curProducts:
   - currentProducts
 pastProducts:
-  - pastProducts
+  - FormSG
 accomplishments: ""
-quote: Happiness is having a large, loving, caring, close-knit family in another city.
+quote: The family is the test of freedom; because the family is the only thing that the free man makes for himself and by himself.
 linkedinId: wanling

 ---